RDG0818/Blackjack-Calculator/README.md

 # Blackjack Probability Calculator (WIP)

-This project provides a comprehensive Blackjack Probability Calculator, using Python and pandas, to determine optimal play strategies under specific constraints.
-The calculator generates tables and performs simulations to help users understand the exact probabilities of each decision in Blackjack.
+This project generates tables, using Python and pandas, to determine optimal play strategies for blackjack.
+This project also includes Monte Carlo simulations to cross-check the expected values and probabilities

 ## Project Features